 We’re closing in on summertime, when the camping is easy.
 Paying for summer camp, however, is quite another matter.
 America’s summer-camp tradition has been since the early 1900s.
 For over 100 years s’mores around a campfire have been a fun part of summer.
 In fact, there presently are more than 12,000 sleep-away and day camps in the United States.
+Just like the prices on everything else, summer camp prices are surging.
 Here is how to save money on summer camp for kids this year.

 For parents, camp is a great way to keep kids amused and active when school is out.
 With tight finances, however, many families have removed camps from their “must have” lists, which means a lot more kids will spend the summer watching TV or playing video games.
 With the latest movement to eradicate childhood obesity, the activities involved in camping are even more important.
 So before you cross camps off your summer agenda, consider the following 10 tips on how to make summer camp a more affordable experience.